 · Counterfeits, patent quality, infringement and litigation

-This session introduces students to the relevant concepts around technology markets in the context of open innovation, the different actors on the supply and demand side as well as intermediaries and relevant managerial issues regarding licensing.
+This session introduces tothe relevant concepts around technology markets, particularly in the context of open innovation, the different actors on the supply and demand side (in the innovation ecosystem) as well as intermediaries and relevant managerial issues regarding licensing.

-· Supply and demand sides for technology transactions
+· Supply and demand sides of markets for technologies, innovations and data

 · Standard essential patents and FRAND